-The nervous system is a complex, sophisticated system that regulates and coordinates body activities.
+The nervous system is a complex system that regulates and coordinates body activities.
 It is made up of two major divisions:

-Central nervous system - consisting of the brain and spinal cord
+Central nervous system.
+This consists of the brain and spinal cord.

-Peripheral nervous system - consisting of all other neural elements
+Peripheral nervous system.
+This consists of all other neural elements.

-In addition to the brain and spinal cord, principal organs of the nervous system include the following:
+In addition to the brain and spinal cord, organs of the nervous system include:

 Sensory organs of taste

 Sensory receptors located in the skin, joints, muscles, and other parts of the body

 Disorders of the nervous system may involve the following:

 Vascular disorders such as stroke, transient ischemic attack (TIA), and bleeding in or around the brain

 Infections such as meningitis, encephalitis, polio, and epidural abscess